trim21/webpack-userscript-template/readme.md

 ```

 1. Allow Tampermonkey access to local file URIs [tampermonkey/faq](https://tampermonkey.net/faq.php?ext=dhdg#Q204)
-2. create a new UserScript in your tampermonkey
+2. open `webpack-userscript-template\dist\webpack-userscript-template.dev.user.js` in your Chrome.
-3. Replace all content with the meta (**only userscript meta**) of [dist/${metadata.name}.dev.user.js](./dist/webpack-userscript-template.dev.user.js).
+3. Install thid template.

-this meta contains `// @require     file://path/to/dist/webpack-userscript-template.dev.user.js`, it will run the code in `webpack-userscript-template.dev.user.js`.
+this meta contains `// @require file://path/to/dist/webpack-userscript-template.prod.user.js`,
+it will run the code in `webpack-userscript-template.prod.user.js`, which take `src/js/index.js` as entry point.

-(so after you edit metadata, you'll have to do this again.)
+so every times you edit your metadata, you'll have to install it again, because Tamplermonkey don't read it from dist every times.

-4. edit [src/index.js](./src/index.js) with es6, you can even import css files.
+4. edit [src/index.js](./src/index.js) with es6, you can even import css or less files.
+You can use scss if you like.
-5. go wo [www.example.com](www.example.com) and open console, you'll see the output
+5. go wo [www.example.com](www.example.com) and open console, you'll see it working.

-(livereload is default enabled)
+livereload is default enabled, use [this chrome extension](https://chrome.google.com/webstore/detail/jnihajbhpnppcggbcgedagnkighmdlei)

 ## build